torvalds/linux/Documentation/bpf/libbpf/libbpf_naming_convention.rst

 libbpf can be both linked statically or used as DSO.
-To avoid possible conflicts with other libraries an application is linked with, all non-static libbpf symbols should have one of the prefixes mentioned in API documentation above.
+To avoid possible conflicts with other libraries an application is linked with, all analn-static libbpf symbols should have one of the prefixes mentioned in API documentation above.
 See API naming convention to choose the right name for a new symbol.